-- The requirement to screen workers and patrons for Covid-19 has been relaxed. - There is no regulatory requirement to retain the name and contact information of every person who enters the facility for the purpose of contact tracing. - Workers and patrons should be encouraged to screen themselves and follow provincial isolation and testing requirements, including to stay home if they are sick, and to mask following their isolation period or when self-monitoring. - Operators may choose to maintain a screening questionnaire or signage as they deem appropriate.
+- The requirement to screen workers and patrons for Covid-19 and retain names/contact information for the purpose of contact tracing has been relaxed. - Workers and patrons should be encouraged to screen themselves and follow provincial isolation and testing requirements, including to stay home if they are sick, and to mask following their isolation period or when self-monitoring. - Operators may choose to maintain a screening questionnaire or signage as they deem appropriate.